philiptran218/Dungeon_Mania_Specification/FRONTEND.md

 ![Screen Shot 2021-10-14 at 3.25.29 am.png](./frontend/adv_goals.png)

+### How to signal that the game has finished

+You can signal that the game has finished by returning an empty string of goals.
+This will only cause it to trigger an end game alert *IF* you've previously sent goals for that game.

 ## Defining Animations & Audio Cues

 You can define a series of animation/audio cues to play during specific events in 2 ways, one is reactive and the other is proactive.